-The R&D Tax Incentive can be claimed by any Australian publicly limited company conducting R&D across any industry.
+The R&D Tax Incentive can be claimed by any eligible Australian company conducting eligible R&D activities across any industry.

-- a 45% refundable tax offset for companies with a turnover less than $20 million per annum, provided they are not controlled by income tax exempt entities
+- a 43.5% refundable tax offset for eligible entities with an aggregated turnover of less than $20 million per annum, provided they are not controlled by income tax exempt entities

-- a 40% non-refundable tax offset for all other eligible entities (entities may be able to carry forward unused offset amounts can be carried forward to future income years.)
+- a 38.5% non-refundable tax offset for all other eligible entities (entities may be able to carry forward unused offset amounts to future income years)

 The general aims of the incentive are to provide businesses with innovation support, increase competitiveness in the marketplace and encourage more R&D to facilitate growth and stimulate the Australian economy.

 Is my company eligible to claim the R&D Tax Incentive?

 To be eligible to claim the refundable tax offset, your company (or company group) must have an annual turnover of less than $20 million and annual R&D expenditure of at least $20,000.
 Companies with an annual turnover of more than $20 million and annual R&D expenditure of at least $20,000 are eligible for a non-refundable tax offset.

 What sort of companies can claim the R&D Tax Incentive?

 The R & D Tax Incentive can be claimed by Proprietary Limited companies and Limited companies.
 It is open a variety of industry sectors, particularly for businesses looking to introduce innovative new or significantly improved materials, products, devices, processes or services that have a technical edge or overcome a technical problem that is novel on a worldwide level, may be conducting R&D. The R&D Tax Incentive is specifically designed to assist and encourage a wide range of companies, including the following sectors: